 No!
 This is the most common concern, but properly used coffee rubs don't make meat taste like your morning brew.
 The coffee flavor mellows and transforms during cooking, contributing earthy, savory depth rather than recognizable coffee taste.
 What you get is enhanced beef flavor with complex roasted notes, not a mocha-flavored steak.
 The key is using coffee as part of a balanced rub with other spices, not as the only ingredient.

 Coffee rubs work because of simple, elegant chemistry.
 The shared pyrazines between coffee and roasted meat create layers of savory depth.
-The glutamates in both ingredients amplify each other, boosting umami and making beef taste even beefier.
-And the tannins and acids in coffee gently tenderize tough cuts while helping build that perfect, flavorful crust.
+The dark, complex flavors developed during coffee roasting complement beef's natural richness, making it taste even beefier.
+And the chlorogenic acids in coffee help build that perfect, flavorful crust while brightening the overall flavor.

 The next time you're planning to braise short ribs, sear a ribeye, or smoke a brisket, reach for the coffee.
 You'll be amazed at how this unlikely ingredient transforms rich, fatty cuts into something truly extraordinary.
 The science is sound, the flavor is incredible, and the results speak for themselves.